Dolby Vision HDR could be coming to a gaming console near you

 Many proprietary standards require specific hardware to be included, and while there will be hardware implementations of Dolby Vision as well, offering a software version means customers won't necessarily need to buy a new TV to watch encoded content.

-Dolby Vision on a PS4?
-It could happen sooner than you think.
-Several products that support Dolby Vision have already been announced including the Sony X930E LCD, the Google Chromecast Ultra and Vizio M and P series televisions.
+That means Dolby Vision could conceivably be added to a PS4 or Xbox One game console, or a streaming device like Nvidia Shield.
+All the device needs, according to Dolby reps cited in the Forbes report, is sufficient processing power.

+Several products that support Dolby Vision are already on the market, including TVs from LG and Vizio, as well as the Google Chromecast Ultra.
+Sony says its Z9D television from 2016, as well as select 2017 models, will add Dolby Vision via a software update later this year.

-At the moment no discs or games has been released with Dolby Vision on board but Amazon, Netflix, Vudu have announced Dolby Vision streaming content.
+At the moment no discs or games has been released with Dolby Vision on board, but Amazon, Netflix and Vudu offer Dolby Vision streaming content.

-One advantage that Dolby Vision has over HDR10, according to Forbes, is that Dolby Vision won't require version HDMI 2.0a to run.
-It will run with HDMI 1.4 which potentially opens the door for 1080p content with HDR.
+One advantage that Dolby Vision has over HDR10, is that Dolby Vision won't require version HDMI 2.0a to run.
+It will run with HDMI 1.4, which potentially allows compatibility with more legacy hardware.

 Representatives from Dolby did not respond immediately to our request for a comment.